-There are a number of different options to get to the Amalfi Coast.
+There are several different options to get to the Amalfi Coast.
 One of the easiest ways is to take a group tour, which you can easily do from Naples, Sorrento, and even Rome.

 You can also take a private tour by hiring a driver.
-The benefit of this option is that you can focus on what you’re most interested in, and you can determine how much time you want to spend anywhere you stop.
+The benefit of this option is that you can focus on what you’re most interested in and determine how much time you want to spend anywhere you stop.

 You can also take public transportation from Naples to Sorrento, then take the bus system around the Amalfi Coast.
 This is the least expensive way to get around.
-However, it will limit your free time as you’re dependent on the schedules.
+However, it will limit your free time as you depend on the schedules.

-Another option is taking the ferries.
+Another option is taking the ferry.
 This is an option during the busy season from around April to October.
 However, you need to check the schedule as it can change.

 To decide what’s best for you, consider your budget and your time.
-A private driver can cost around $400 USD from Sorrento or more, and approximately the same from Naples.
-The bus is very inexpensive, however, more time-consuming and less flexible.
+A private driver can cost around $400 USD from Sorrento or more and approximately the same from Naples.
+The bus is very inexpensive.
+However, it’s more time-consuming and less flexible.

 We chose to hire a driver to go to the Amalfi Coast.
-We actually hired him as a Pompeii guide, and he offers tours throughout the region with a number of guides he works with.
+We hired him as a Pompeii guide, and he offers tours throughout the region with many guides he works with.
 His son actually took us to the Amalfi Coast, and I’d highly recommend him.
-He is recommended by Rick Steeves and gets great reviews on Tripadvisor.
+Rick Steeves recommends him and gets great reviews on Tripadvisor.